2019 Application Requirements (2020 entering class)

 We do not accept foreign prerequisite coursework.
 All prerequisite courses must be completed at a regionally accredited college or university in the United States or Canada.
 For candidates holding foreign degrees, a total of 60 semester credits (approximately two years) at a regionally accredited US college or university must be completed as well, prerequisite credit included.
 No exceptions.

-We recommend that applicants have a minimum cumulative grade point average of 3.00 or above, as per the University of Utah Graduate School minimum requirement.
-However, we will still review applicants whose total and science GPAs are calculated by CASPA to at least 2.70.
+We will review applicants whose total and science GPAs are calculated by CASPA to be at least 2.70, though we recommend a GPA above 3.0 to be a competitive applicant.
 A strong science GPA is preferred, and competitive applicants will tend to fall within higher GPA ranges of cumulative and science GPAs.
 All coursework is considered in your GPA calculation, including old coursework that has been repeated for a better grade.

 4. Health Care Experience